NCERT Solutions for Class 11 Biology Chapter 19 Chemical Coordination and Integration

 Answer:

-The pituitary gland has two components i.e., adenohypophysis and neurohypophysis.
+The pituitary gland has two components, i.e., adenohypophysis and neurohypophysis.

-Hormones secreted by the adenohypophysis are growth hormone (GH), prolactin, thyroid-stimulating hormone (TSH), adrenocorticotrophic hormone (ACTH), luteinizing hormone (LH), follicle-stimulating hormone (FSH), melanocyte-stimulating hormone (MSH)
+Hormones secreted by the adenohypophysis are growth hormone (GH), prolactin, thyroid-stimulating hormone (TSH), adrenocorticotrophic hormone (ACTH), luteinizing hormone (LH), follicle-stimulating hormone (FSH), and melanocyte-stimulating hormone (MSH)

 Hormones secreted by the neurohypophysis are oxytocin and vasopressin